 All of the following documents must be submitted.
 An oral examination will be given to those who pass the document screening.
-The results of the oral examination will be used to select the applicants.

-- (a) Describe the content and results of past research as well as the significance of the research in the field in question.
+- (a) Describe the content and results of past research as well as the perspective and the significance of the research in the field in question with references.
 The summary should be either in English or Japanese, on no more than four A4-sized or letter-sized pages. - (b) Provide a specific research plan to be conducted after admission to the Doctoral Program and describe how this research will contribute to the field in question.
 The summary should be either in English or Japanese, on no more than two A4-sized or letter-sized pages. - (c) Provide a list of research achievements on A4-sized or letter-sized pages.
 Achievements should be categorized into original articles, review articles, oral presentations, and others.
 If there are no research achievements, write "not applicable."